shreya-0718/personalsite/JOURNAL.md

 - it is INCREDIBLY annoying to add comments...
 0/10 would not recommend
 - working on the box with my links!!
 - finished working on the box with all the links :nod:

+Okay, so today/yesterday was the "easy part"- figuring out how to work React.
+It wasn't as bad as I thought, actually (knocking on wood cuz I might have just jinxed myself).
+Tomorrow, I'll get started on making the blog stuff... but until then, see you!

+### Day 3

+I'm finally adding other pages!
+My design doesn't have a navigation bar.
+Watching this (https://www.youtube.com/watch?v=qi32YwjoN2U) tutorial to figure it out.
+Update: Figured it out!
+Now I have more of a plan / idea for what I'm going to do for the rest :) esp. the links section.